bartvanbenthem/k8s-credsync/README.md

 ```

 # TODO
-* Design and create a function for snapshotting the proxy secret before change trough the sync functions.
+* Design and create sync function for automatic removal of Grafana organization when a tenant is removed from the cluster.
-* Design and create sync function for automatic removal of Grafana organizations
+* Design and create function for updating organization ids in the loki-ntenant-credentials after the organization has been created in grafana.